loscrossos/crossos_pynst/README.md

 Pynst comes with batteries included!

 check out the installers folder for ready to use pynst recipes!.
-To install a full fledged cream of the crop ComfyUI with all accelerators just use the provided file:
+To install a full fledged cream of the crop ComfyUI with all accelerators for Nvidia RTX cards you can just use the provided file:

 ```bash
 python pynst.py  installers/comfy_installer_rtx_full.pynst.txt ./my_comfy